george24601/notes/mgmt/project_mgmt.md

 A survey of Canadian tax payers, published in 1997, found that they mailed in their tax forms about a week later than they predicted.
 They had no misconceptions about their past record of getting forms mailed in, but expected that they would get it done more quickly next time.[10]
 This illustrates a defining feature of the planning fallacy; that people recognize that their past predictions have been over-optimistic, while insisting that their current predictions are realistic

 The segmentation effect is defined as the time allocated for a task being significantly smaller than the sum of the time allocated to individual smaller sub-tasks of that task.

-Implementation intentions are concrete plans that accurately show how, when, and where one will act.
-It has been shown through various experiments that implementation intentions help people become more aware of the overall task and see all possible outcomes.
-Initially, this actually causes predictions to become even more optimistic.
-However, it is believed that forming implementation intentions "explicitly recruits willpower" by having the person commit themselves to the completion of the task.